-Brewery Spelunking: Climbing the Schlitz Malt House turret
+Brewery Spelunking: Climbing the Schlitz Stock & Malt House turret

 "Bar Month" at OnMilwaukee is brought to you by Miller Brewing Company, calling Milwaukee home since 1855.
 For the entire month of March, we're serving up fun articles on bars, clubs and beverages – including guides, the latest trends, bar reviews, the results of our Best of Bars poll and more.
 Grab a designated driver and dive in!

 One perk of my job is that when I go places, folks who know my Urban Spelunking series are not only willing, but even eager, to take me to rarely visited spaces.
 Like when I was invited up to scale the turret atop a former Schlitz brewery building.

 The striking tower sits on the southwest corner of the Schlitz Stock and Malt House, on the corner of King Drive and Galena Street, designed by architect Fred W. Wolf, and erected in 1886.